 This is easy and involves a phone consultation with a possible video conference with one of our veterinarians first.
 It is possible we can resolve your pet's problem with this call alone.
 If not, we will advise you what to do next.This is a brand new service we have created to cope with the current situation and we'll all be feeling our way around it, so bear with us.
 We'll get a lot better at it quickly.

-2. To comply with the ban on gatherings of 10 people or more, and to maintain social distance, we'll be doing most appointments via a Curbside Care model.
+2. To maintain social distance, we'll be doing most appointments via a Curbside Care model.

 When you arrive, please call from your vehicle.
 Feel free to get your dog out and allow him/her to potty, while maintaining at least 6 feet between you and any other person.
 We will come out, discuss the appointment details with you, and bring your pet into the building, while you wait in your vehicle.
 We will communicate by phone during and/or after the appointment, including taking payment over the phone where possible.
 We will then bring your pet back out to you, along with any supplies or prescriptions.
 Please note: this is not a "drop off" appointment - we need you to stay in the parking lot for the duration of the appointment.
 Please don't plan to run errands or make a quick dash to McDonald's while your pet is inside - we need to reach you and the appointment may be quicker than usual for some pets.

-3. If we do need you to come inside, all clients MUST use a hand sanitizer on entry to the building.
+3. If we do need you to come inside, all clients MUST wear a mask, and use hand sanitizer on entry to the building.
 Should you have an allergy or irritant response to this, then we can have you wash your hands in the bathroom near the lobby.
 This is to help ensure everyone's safety.
 There won't be any exceptions to this rule.